VibeCoder01/EventHorizon/README.md

 1. Run the application.
 2. Drag and drop a log file onto the upload area, or click to browse.
 3. To add more files, click the "Add Log" button in the "Filter Events" panel.
-4. Use the filter controls on the left to narrow down events.
-Checkboxes for filters that will not produce results with the current selection are greyed out but still selectable.
+4. Use the filter controls and search bar on the left to narrow down events.
 5. Explore the timeline to identify patterns and anomalies.
 6. Click on any row in the "Detailed Event Log" table to highlight it and automatically navigate to it on the timeline.
+7. Use the "Save" and "Load" buttons to manage your analysis sessions.

 ## Supported Log Formats